-REsolution of Symptoms afTer Oesophago-gastric cancer REsection delphi (RESTOREd) – standardising the definition, investigation and management of gastrointestinal symptoms and conditions after surgery: a multi-disciplinary expert Delphi study
+REsolution of Symptoms afTer Oesophago-gastric cancer REsection delphi (RESTOREd)-standardizing the definition, investigation and management of gastrointestinal symptoms and conditions after surgery: a multi-disciplinary expert Delphi study

-Ben Byrne, Kwabena Siaw-Acheampong, Orla Evans, Joanna Taylor, Fiona Huddy, Magnus Nilsson, Ewen Griffiths, Donald E Low, James Gossage, Jason Dunn, Sebastian Zeki, Sheraz Markar, Kerry N L Avery, Jane Blazeby, Andrew Cockbain, Charlotte Moss, Mieke Van Hemelrijck, Jervoise Andreyev, A R Davies*
+Ben Byrne*, Kwabena Siaw-Acheampong, Orla Evans, Joanna Taylor, Fiona Huddy, Magnus Nilsson, Ewen Griffiths, Donald E Low, James Gossage, Jason Dunn, Sebastian Zeki, Sheraz Markar, Kerry N L Avery, Jane Blazeby, Andrew Cockbain, Charlotte Moss, Mieke Van Hemelrijck, Jervoise Andreyev, A R Davies, RESTORE Delphi study group

 *Corresponding author for this work